daveberning/griddle/README.md

 # Overview

 ## Columns
 With Griddle, you can create standard to complex grid layouts with just a few classes.
 All of Griddle's classes are prefixed with `.is-` or `.has-`.
-This is done for two reaosns.
+This is done for two reasons.
 1. For it to read like English and 2. for you to differentiate your classes and Griddle's.

 At a high level, Griddle consists of a grid, column, and rows.
 To create a grid, just add the `is-grid` class to any HTML node.